replaceitem/carpet-discarpet/docs/pages/functions/bot/set-status.md

 ### `dc_set_status(status)`

-Changes the status of the bot.
+Sets the status of the bot.

 - `status` {->} String
   {:} The [status](#statuses) to use.